lekkss/fintech/README.md

 - JDK 17 or higher
 - Maven 3.6 or higher
-- PostgreSQL 12 or higher
+- MySQL 8 or higher
 - IDE (IntelliJ IDEA recommended)

 ## Getting Started